Should Museums Charge for Admission?

 So, I think that, ultimately, I know this has been a bit of a confusing story, but I just want to leave with a message, a positive message, that even though, if this is the journey you have to go through, there’s light at the end of the tunnel.

 Thank you so much.

-Silvia Filippini Fantoni from Indianapolis Museum of Art spoke at MuseumNext Dublin in April 2016 about the challenges of introducing admission charges at her institution.
+Silvia Filippini Fantoni from Indianapolis Museum of Art spoke at MuseumNext Dublin in April 2016 about whether museums should charge for admission.
 To stay informed about our International Museum Conferences follow MuseumNext on Twitter or like MuseumNext on Facebook.